Read more about our Hybrid Model here.

 Cleaning, Disinfection, and Ventilation

-- Disinfecting of high touch points including door handles, elevator buttons, and stairwell railing will be performed throughout the day.
+- High touch points including door handles, elevator buttons, and stairwell railings will be performed throughout the day.

-- Disinfecting of all restrooms surfaces and partitions will be performed throughout the day.
+- Restrooms surfaces and partitions will be cleaned throughout the day.

-- Students will also wipe down desk/workspace surfaces before use with provided disinfectant products
+- Students will wipe down desk/work space surfaces before and after use with provided cleaning products

-- Athletic facilities including locker rooms, weight rooms, and indoor practice spaces will be disinfected between each team practice.
+- Athletic facilities including locker rooms, weight rooms and indoor practice spaces will be cleaned between physical education classes and between each team practice.

 Ventilation: All classroom windows and doors will be opened 2 hours prior to the start of the school day and will remain open for two hours after the conclusion of the school day.
 Interior doors will be propped open in the main passageways and stairwells to avoid the need to touch handles.
-Every effort will be made to maximize fresh airflow throughout the buildings.
-Staff is encouraged to have their office windows and doors open whenever feasible.
-All classrooms with ceiling-mounted fans will have the airflow directed up and out of the room and classrooms with portable fans shall have the airflow directed away from students and teachers.
-Offices, classrooms, and sick rooms without a functioning window for outside air will be equipped with portable HEPA air filtration units.
-All existing HVAC systems have had recent service including filter changes and adjustments to the units to maximize outside airflow.
+Every effort will be made to maximize fresh air flow throughout the buildings.
+Staff are encouraged to have their office windows and doors open whenever feasible.
+All classrooms with ceiling mounted fans will have the airflow directed up and out of the room and classrooms with portable fans shall have the airflow directed away from students and teachers.
+Offices, classrooms and sick rooms without a functioning window for outside air will be equipped with portable HEPA air filtration units.
+All existing HVAC systems have had recent service including filter changes and adjustments to the units to maximize outside air flow.

 Testing of Staff and Students

-We are adhering to Alameda County’s recommendation to have faculty and staff tested in order to detect pre-symptomatic and asymptomatic infections.
-Faculty and staff are required to test monthly (a PCR or molecular test).
-We will provide on-campus testing monthly and look to add more testing dates (possibly weekly) to allow for students to be tested.
+We are adhering to CDPH and Alameda County’s recommendation to engage in surveillance testing of faculty and staff to detect pre-symptomatic and asymptomatic infections.
+Faculty and staff are required to test monthly (a PCR or molecular test) and when we return to some in-person learning on-campus testing will be provided every two weeks.
+We will consider adding more testing dates (possibly weekly) to allow for students to be tested.